VASIL-ANSARI/Gen-AI/task_5/README.md

 ## 🏥 Medical Q&A Chatbot (MedQuAD)

 A retrieval-augmented medical question-answering chatbot built using the MedQuAD dataset.

-The chatbot provides context-grounded medical information, detects user sentiment and medical anxiety, and responds using emotionally appropriate and safe language.
+The chatbot combines retrieval-augmented generation with domain-specific sentiment analysis and confidence visualization to improve emotional awareness, transparency, and response appropriateness in medical conversations.

 ⚠️ Disclaimer: This chatbot is for educational purposes only and does not provide medical advice, diagnosis, or treatment.